Scranton Car Accident Attorney

 - Internal organ damage or bleeding

 Some car accident victims will make a full recovery, while others may live with disabilities or disfigurements for the rest of their lives.
 Regardless of what serious injuries you or a loved one recently suffered, our Scranton car accident attorneys can help.
 We have handled cases involving a wide variety of personal injuries, including severe and permanent injuries.
-We may be able to help you obtain fair compensation.
+We may be able to help you obtain fair financial compensation for the damages suffered.

 Pennsylvania Car Accident Statistics